Rodgersia: planting, cultivation, care

 • Spread a layer of gravel at the bottom of the planting hole

-• Backfill to enclose the roots and firm down
+• Bring soil back in to enclose the roots and firm down

-• Water copiously until establishment and throughout the first year after planting
+• Water generously until establishment and throughout the first year after planting

-• Mulch the base carefully in late May with an organic mulch to preserve moisture during summer
+• Mulch the base thoroughly at the end of May with an organic mulch to preserve moisture during summer

 Planting Rodgersia in a pot

-Despite the vigorous growth of this perennial, pot culture is possible because Rodgersia’s roots are fairly shallow.
-However, the rootstocks can quickly escape their container: provide a large pot of at least 70 cm diameter.
+Despite the vigorous growth of this perennial, container culture is possible because Rodgersia roots are fairly shallow.
+However, the rootstocks can quickly try to escape their container: provide a large pot of at least 70 cm diameter.

-• Plant the root ball in a mix of garden soil, clay‑based and enriched
+• Plant the rootball in a mix of garden soil, clayey soil and enriched compost

-• Spread a good layer of gravel or expanded clay pebbles at the bottom of the pot beforehand to improve drainage
+• Place a good layer of gravel or expanded clay balls in the bottom of the pot beforehand to improve drainage

 • Mulch